How to Detect Moisture in Roof Framing

 Compare:

-- Color variations across rafters
+- Color differences between rafters

 - Surface texture differences

-- Odor intensity near certain areas
+- Odor intensity between areas

 How to Use a Moisture Meter on Roof Framing